auusimaa/Works/README.md

 Programs I have coded

 I mainly have coded Python and C++.
-I made one projects using tkinter in python.
+I made one project using tkinter in python.